dev-onimoe/dev-onimoe/README.md

 - 👋 Hi, I’m Mas'ud
 - 👀 I’m interested in Native mobile development, Android and iOS
-- 🌱 I’m currently learning iOS development with Swift and SwiftUI
-- 💞️ I’m looking to collaborate on Android and iOS projects
 - 📫 You can reach me on masudonikeku@gmail.com

 <!---